Nassau, Rhineland-Palatinate: Traffic

-Nassau has a station called Nassau (Lahn) on the Lahn Valley Railway (Lahntalbahn), which follows the meandering Lahn from Koblenz up to Wetzlar—via Niederlahnstein, Bad Ems, Nassau, Balduinstein, Diez, Limburg an der Lahn and Weilburg, and crosses the Rhine between Koblenz-Oberwerth and Koblenz-Horchheim.
+Nassau has a station called Nassau (Lahn) on the Lahn Valley Railway (Lahntalbahn), part of Lahn-Eifel-Bahn section of DB, which follows the meandering Lahn from Koblenz up to Wetzlar—via Niederlahnstein, Bad Ems, Nassau, Balduinstein, Diez, Limburg an der Lahn and Weilburg, and crosses the Rhine between Koblenz-Oberwerth and Koblenz-Horchheim.
 Close to Nassau are two stations of the Cologne–Frankfurt high-speed rail line connecting Frankfurt and Wiesbaden to Bonn, Cologne, Düsseldorf and the Ruhr.
 The closer station is Montabaur in Rhineland-Palatinate.
 The second station is Limburg Süd (Limburg South) in Hesse.
 The latter is the only station in Germany where only long-distance trains stop, with no connections to regional trains.
 In Montabaur it is possible to change trains to Limburg an der Lahn.

+Nassau is located in the zone number 513 of the transport association Verkehrsverbund Rhein-Mosel (VRM).

 History

 Nassau Castle—ancestral seat of the House of Nassau—above the Lahn valley.
 The lordship associated with Nassau Castle was the namesake of numerous other entities called "Nassau".

 The earliest known surviving mention of Nassau refers to the Villa Nassova estate of the Bishopric of Worms in a 915 deed.
 In 1348 the Emperor Charles IV granted Nassau town-privileges rights together with nearby Dausenau and Scheuern.
 Count Dudo-Heinrich of Laurenburg had the Nassau Castle built about 1100 and his descendants began to call themselves the Counts of Nassau.

 Count Adolf of Nassau served as the elected King of the Romans from 1292 until his death on 2 July 1298.
 The Counts of Nassau married into the line of the neighbouring Counts of Arnstein (Obernhof/Attenhausen), founders of the monastery at Arnstein.
 After the dissolution of the Holy Roman Empire in 1806, the town became part of the Duchy of Nassau.

 Nassau in Matthäus Merian's Topographia Hassiae, in 1655.
 The city with the two castles Nassau Castle and Stein Castle (de: Steinsche Burg, now only a ruin) on the other side of the Lahn.

 Nassau suffered heavily from bombings by American B-26 Marauders during World War II, all three hospitals and almost all of the inner city were completely destroyed.

 Despite the ancient and eventful history of this town, it had a population of fewer than 5,000 inhabitants As of 2012.

 The town of Nassau became the namesake of the Duchy of Nassau, the royal House of Nassau and its branch named the House of Orange-Nassau, and the Prussian province of Hesse-Nassau.
 William III of England obtained a title Nassau.
 The Grand Duke of Luxembourg still uses Nassau as a title and it is also part of the Dutch royal family (called Orange-Nassau).
 Its name has also spawned a multitude of other namings in the Americas, such as Nassau, the capital city of the Bahamas, and Nassau County, New York, in the United States.
 The name also occurs in the titles of ships, buildings, and even a type of bet used in golf.